iago-srm/nodejs-poc/readme.md

 - [Postgres](https://www.postgresql.org/) database.
 - [Express](https://expressjs.com/).

+# Branches

+- **no-cache**: Only main database, no Redis, for applications that don't need a cache layer.

 # Run locally

 - It needs to run three containers simultaneously: redis, postgre and the app itself.
 Use the `docker-compose up` command to run all containers in the docker-compose.yaml file.

 # Test

 - In order to run the tests locally, you'll need NodeJS installed in your machine.
 Spin up redis and the db with `docker-compose -f docker-compose-test.yaml up`.
 Then run the test suites with `npm run test`.

 # Development